shoch77/task1AI/README.md

 ```bash
 source /opt/ros/noetic/setup.bash
 ```
-It can be convenient to automatically source this script every time a new shell is launched. <br>
+It can be convenient to automatically source this script every time a new shell is launched, <br>
-These commands will do that for you: <br>
+These commands will help: <br>

-!!!
-If you have more than one ROS distribution installed, ~/.bashrc must only source the setup.bash for the version you are currently using. <br>
 ```bash
 echo "source /opt/ros/noetic/setup.bash" >> ~/.bashrc
 source ~/.bashrc